 Equities provide an excellent opportunity to maximize your returns, provided you invest wisely.
 There are several ways to invest in equities.
 For example, investing via mutual funds, tax-saving equity-linked savings schemes (ELSS), the National Pension System (NPS), or investing directly in stocks.

 Equity markets are looking even more promising as millions of Demat accounts were opened in FY 2020-21.
 In fact, between April 2020 and January 2021, as many as 10.7 million new Demat accounts were opened!
-However, while making a long-term investment decision, investing in equities is just one half of the story, and the other half is about staying invested for long.
+However, while making a long-term investment decision, investing in equities is just one half of the story, and the other half is about staying invested for a long time.

 Let’s talk about Long Term Investments